lucko/fabric-permissions-api/USAGE.md

 ## Usage (checking permissions)

-All the methods you need to check for permissions in a mod live in the `Permissions` class.
+All the methods you need to check for permissions are in the `Permissions` class.

 #### Checking permissions for an `Entity`
 This of course includes all subtypes, most notably `ServerPlayerEntity`.